jenny-pom/Visualizing_Microbiome/README.md

-# Visualising the Skin Microbiome
+# Visualising the Mine Microbiome
 Exploring the publicly available  mine mic## References
 OBS!!
 Add more before hand-in
 https://doi.org/10.1038/s41587-023-01688-wrobiome dataset to alayse geographical disrtibution and microbial composition using metagenomic and shotgun sequenced data.